Facebook

 Some Elements Fall Off

-There are a few design flaws to this backpack leaf blower.
+There are a few design flaws in this backpack leaf blower.
 Sometimes, random parts will just fall off!
-Some customers said it was the gas cap (which is pretty dangerous) and others had issues with the exhaust pipes.
+Some customers said it was the gas cap (which is pretty dangerous), and others had issues with the exhaust pipes.

 Product Specs